zxxzyyz/LeetCodeProblems/DataBase/README.md

 ```
 ##### Solution
 ```
-select max(Salary) as "SecondHighestSalary" from Employee where Salary < (select max(Salary) from Employee)
+SELECT max(Salary) as "SecondHighestSalary"
+FROM Employee WHERE Salary < (SELECT max(Salary) FROM Employee)
 ```
 ```
-select max(Salary) as "SecondHighestSalary" from Employee where Salary NOT IN (select max(Salary) from Employee)
+SELECT max(Salary) as "SecondHighestSalary"
+FROM Employee WHERE Salary NOT IN (SELECT max(Salary) FROM Employee)
 ```

 ### Combine Two Tables